What Does Islamophobia mean?

 Let’s agree first that human nature tends to get attracted to similar people and be confused or distant from those who show the difference.
 As it is said, “birds of the same feather flock together.”
-So imagine non-Muslims living in their bubble in the West and receiving their Islamic background since childhood exclusively from media.
+So imagine non-Muslims living in their bubble in the West and receiving their Islamic background since childhood exclusively from the media.
 How distorted their vision might be.
 The only Muslim picture they have in their mind is the extremists and terrorists highlighted by the news.
 Feeling unease is the least that could happen when these people meet a Muslim-looking person.

 So do we stand still and let this phenomenon spread?
 Or is there something that we can do about it?

 Yes, you heard it.
 Never underestimate how far your smile’s warmth can reach people’s hearts and melt the ice.
-Smiling makes you look friendly, and approachable and most of all, it’s a Sadaqa (Act of charity).
+Smiling makes you look friendly and approachable, and it’s a Sadaqa (Act of charity).

 Allah immensely rewards those who help others in Dunya and Akhira.
 Offering your seat on public transit, giving up your turn at the cashier for older people or families with kids, or volunteering in your community are acts encouraged by Islam and perceived as generosity by Non-Muslims.
 We should always be naturally giving because this is the essence of our religion.